 - A couple glugs of olive oil, about 3 tablespoons

 - 2 tablespoons tomato paste

-- 2 tablespoons good quality mixed italian herbs (like these), or 1/2 tsp each of basil, oregano, thyme, and marjoram
+- 2 tablespoons mixed italian herbs, or ½ tsp each of basil, oregano, thyme, and marjoram

 - 1 piece (2-3 inches) natural parmesan rind, preferably parmigiano reggiano* (see note below), plus grated parmesan for topping

 - 1 tablespoon balsamic vinegar

 - ¼ tsp to ¾ tsp crushed red pepper

 - 1 28-oz can crushed or ground tomatoes*